7 min read

 There’s good news in the world of NoSQL databases that will put a smile on the face of developers and that should also make business leaders happy because it means shorter time-to-value.
 You can now enjoy the ease and flexibility of a document-style database with the power of extreme scalability and performance.

-Forrester Research ranked MapR-DB as the strongest "Current Offering" when compared against 14 other leading NoSQL big data technologies.
+Forrester Research ranked MapR Database as the strongest "Current Offering" when compared against 14 other leading NoSQL big data technologies.

 Think about what happens with this type of complex nested data: Not only can tables contain complex data objects, the tables can themselves become complex objects in other tables.
 “Turtles all the way down” as Ted described it.